tecolicom/App-ansicolumn/README.md

 <div>
     <p><img width="750" src="https://raw.githubusercontent.com/tecolicom/App-ansicolumn/master/images/ac-man.png">
 </div>

+In order to accurately display the contents of the file, blank lines that were ignored by the original [column(1)](http://man.he.net/man1/column) command are not ignored.

 When multiple files are given as arguments, it gets in the parallel view mode, and show all files in parallel.
 It's convenient to see